zimbara14/Scientific-Modeling/README.md

 # Scientific-Modeling

-Modeling projects, both individual and required from university, written in Python.
+Modeling projects, both individual and as university assignments, written in Python.